Growing Fruit, Berries and Nuts

 For most blackberries, the roots are perennial but the canes are biennial

 (floricane): they grow one year and bloom and fruit the next.
-A new variety, the
+A new cultivar, the

 primocane blackberry, pioneered by the University of Arkansas, produces fruit on